NVIDIA/NeMo/docs/source/asr/asr_language_modelling.rst

 .. code::

     python eval_beamsearch_ngram.py --nemo_model_file <path to the .nemo file of the model> \
-                                         --input_manifest <path to the evaluation Json manifest file \
+                                         --input_manifest <path to the evaluation JSON manifest file \
                                          --kenlm_model_file <path to the binary KenLM model> \
                                          --acoustic_batch_size <batch size for calculating log probabilities> \
                                          --beam_width <list of the beam widths> \